HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LDWR instruction is used for implementing semaphore type operations.
-See the section on operand encoding for the defined operand modes.
-Operand mode 0 - 3 and 16 - 31 are undefined for this instruction.
-The LDWR instruction operates on words only.
+See the section on operand encoding for the defined operand mode encoding.
+Operand modes 0 ..
+7 and 16 ..
+31 are undefined and result in illegal instruction trap.
+The LDWR instruction only operate on words.
 The first part of the instruction behaves exactly like the LDW instruction.
 A logical memory address is computed.
 Next, the memory content is loaded into general register "r".
 The second part remembers the address and will detect any modifying reference to it.

 #### Operation

 ```
+      if (( opMode < 8 ) && ( opMode > 15 )) illegalInstructionTrap( );

       seg <- operandAdrSeg( instr );
       ofs <- operandAdrOfs( instr );
-      len <- operandBitLen( instr );

-      GR[ r ] <- zeroExtend( memLoad( seg, ofs, len ), 32 - len );
+      GR[ r ] <- zeroExtend( memLoad( seg, ofs, len ), 32 );

       lrValid = true;
       lrArg   = GR[r];